 - Garden-based Education training with Real School Gardens

-- Guest blogger for Mommypotamus and Kitchen Stewardship
+- Guest blogger for Mommypotamus, Growing Up Herbal, and Kitchen Stewardship

 I know it sounds cliche, but I really do feel like my purpose on this earth is to help people find the authenticity, vulnerability, and courage that it takes to follow their dreams.
 If you want to see me cry with soulful joy, show me any hurting soul do the work to find healing and wholeness whether it’s on My Little Pony (friendship is magic, of course), Frozen, or a real human.
 I think my personal contribution to this magical gift of healing is through my teaching of how to use food and herbs as medicine, and how to reconnect to our authentic selves through cultivating forgiveness, positivity, vulnerability, and gratitude.
 Because here’s the thing: you can’t really follow your dreams if your body and/or soul feel like crap!